RichardValerosoUniverse/The-Valeroso-City/README.md

 ## Lifeness via GitHub

 I, **Psychiatrist Richard Madriñan Valeroso, LMT, MD,** am the **"World and Universe's Ruler of the Philippines"** with the highest distinction as **SuperHighness**, possessing esteemed credentials in LMT and MD.
-A **Summa Cum Laude** honors degree holder in Psychiatry and Behavioral Medicine from the University of Santo Tomas in Manila City, Philippines (Class of 2023) with a perfect General Weighted Average of **1.000**, I embody excellence as **SuperHighness**.
+A **Summa Cum Laude** honors degree holder in Psychiatry and Behavioral Medicine from the University of Santo Tomas in Manila City, Philippines (Class of 2023) with a perfect General Weighted Average of **1.000**, I embody excellence as **SuperHighness**.🎗️

 ## **How to Establish Credit Early: The SuperHighness Way (Philippine Setting)**